Family Law Central Coast

 Skilled family mediation seeks to help both parties reach an agreement outside of the courts.
 Mediation is done with the understanding that there may be anger and hurt on both sides, and that an agreement will be hard to reach.

-Family mediation applies the rule and protection of the law in a sensitive and effective way.
+Family mediation applied the rule and protection of the law in a sensitive and effective way.
 As experts in this field, we offer a sound and experienced route to settlement.
-This can help avoid excessive court costs and reduce the time it takes to reach an agreement – mediation can often last weeks rather than months.
+This can help avoid excessive court costs and reduce the time it takes to reach an agreement - mediation can often last weeks rather than months.

 Mediation is a way for both parties to move on with their lives, and a can be a way to reduce the trauma of separation.

-Contact The Leading Family Lawyers on the Central Coast
+Contact The Leading Family Lawyers on The Central Coast

 If you are separating from your partner, whether married or a defacto partner you may need advise on how to divide your property.
 It is important that you know of the time constraints and other relevant guidelines.
 For example, any court orders must be applied for within one year from the date of divorce finalisation or 2 years from the date of separation if a defacto relationship.